kaygisiz/APK-Dependency-Graph-Plugin/README.md

 # Dependency Injection Graph

-Simple plugin for Android Studio that allows display graph of dependency injections.
+Dependency Injection Graph is a plugin for Android Studio that allows display graph of dependency injections.

 ## How to install
 - in Android Studio: go to `Settings → Plugins → Browse repositories` and search for `Dependency Injection Graph`